 5. Use Peppermint Tea for Sinus Relief

 The consumption of any warm liquid, from tea to hot water with honey, can help with congestion, but peppermint tea boasts a specific benefit, and once again, we have menthol to thank.
-Menthol is a natural decongestant, providing relief from sinus pressure, and the hot liquid can also soothe a sore throat that accompanies seasonal cold symptoms too.
+Menthol is a natural decongestant, providing relief from sinus pressure, related to colds and allergies, and the hot liquid can also soothe a sore throat that accompanies seasonal cold symptoms too.

 Peppermint, lemon and honey tea image via Shutterstock